 The appliance shall be installed on a floor with adequate load-bearing capacity.
 If the existing construction does not meet this prerequisite, suitable measures (e.g. load distributing plate) should be taken to achieve it.

-MINIMUM DISTANCE TO COMBUSTIBLE MATERIAL
+Minimum Distances to Combustible Material

-Behind the stove 650mm
+Behind the stove 400mm

-At the side of the stove 400mm
+To the side of the stove 350mm

-There should be NO furniture placed within a distance of 900mm from any surface of the stove.
+There should be NO furniture within a distance of 900mm from any surface of the stove.